 Corporate and Social Responsibility form a large part of the Ispahani philosophy.
-Throughout its history the family has endeavoured to support and advance worthwhile causes and has established schools and colleges in Bangladesh for girls and boys as well as the renowned Ispahani Islamia Eye Hospital in 1960.
+Throughout its history the family has endeavoured to support and advance worthwhile causes and has established schools and colleges in Bangladesh as well as the renowned Ispahani Islamia Eye Hospital in 1960.